Skip to content

 Self-paced website like GimkitWaygroundSelf-paced quizzes, AI curriculum

 There’s a quieter axis worth naming here too: cheat resistance.
 Gimkit’s own help center documents an active cheat-script ecosystem.
-We checked on May 7, 2026.
-TheLazySquid’s Tampermonkey auto-answer still works on featured modes, gimkitcheat is live, and bot flooders that inject fake players via the matchmaker API are still maintained, which means leaderboard data is a review signal, not assessment evidence.
+TheLazySquid’s GimkitCheat stayed functional across all modes through February 2026, running through Tampermonkey or ViolentMonkey with a Svelte UI overlay and game-mode-specific cheats including speed boosts and freecam.
+Separate bot flooders that spawn fake accounts via the matchmaker API are still maintained on featured modes.
+Gimkit’s server-side monitoring flags instant-correct patterns humans cannot produce, but the leaderboard data is a review signal, not assessment evidence.
 LearnClash 1v1 async duels reduce that surface because the game has no public lobby and the ELO change is private to the two players.

 The Bottom Line: Which Game Like Gimkit Should You Pick?